vzelev/reviews/README.md

 ## Just want to run it - use the `Normal` mode
 There is a `docker` integration, so the application can be very easy run locally by simply installing Docker and then using the system script `cli.sh` which is self-explained.
-E.g. `./cli.sh br` will `build & run` it.
-You can ship the docker image to everyone, or in some docker repo and everyone can run it by calling `./cli.sh r`
+E.g. `./cli.sh build-and-run`.
+You can ship the docker image to everyone, or in some docker repo and everyone can run it by calling `./cli.sh run`

 ## Run and develop - `Local` mode
 ### First time you run it in dev mode - run `./cli.sh manage.py migrate` to create the DB
 For developing purposes you can either run it using virtualenv, local python3 (if you have such) or again `docker`.
 Call `./cli.sh build-and-run-locally` which will use the python code from the `pwd` (currently working dir) instead of the built-in one

 Note: When you run the docker container "locally", i.e. mounting host directory, the host dir should contain the whole project `reviews`.
-The `build` step will create `db.sqlite3` file - the DB
+The `build` step will create `db.sqlite3` file - the DB `INSIDE` the container, so you need to run `./cli.sh manage.py migrate` if you haven't in order to create the DB locally

 NB: The Django dev server is auto-restarting on every code modification